Amina Khalil: Career

-She cites Marion Cotillard as her acting inspiration, and says she would like to play a lead in an action movie that is "Lara Croft style, or like Jennifer Lawrence in The Hunger Games".
+She has had roles in Taraf Tallet, Sharbat Loze, Nekdeb Law Olna Mabenhebesh, Saheb El Saada and Wallei El Ahd.
+Khalil cites Marion Cotillard as her acting inspiration, and says she would like to play a lead in an action movie that is "Lara Croft style, or like Jennifer Lawrence in The Hunger Games".
 She has sung with Egyptian hip hop artist Zap Tharwat.

 Personal life

 In July 2020, she became engaged to Egyptian businessman and engineer Omar Taha.
 Her hobbies include kitesurfing and swimming.

 In October 2020, Khalil contracted COVID-19 and has since recovered.

 She is an active proponent of women and their health in Egypt, and in June 2021 was named an honorary goodwill ambassador by the United Nations Population Fund.